cloudnativetrainings/trainings/kkp_fundamentals/02-intial_setup/README.md

       username: "TODO-STUDENT-EMAIL@loodse.training"
       userID: "08a8684b-db88-4b73-90a9-3cd1661f5466"
 ```
+You can skip minio credentials config for this training.
+But if you want, you can replace `TODO-GENERATED-MINIO-AWS-ACCESS-KEY` and `TODO-GENERATED-MINIO-AWS-SECRET-KEY` with mentioned command in comment of `values.yaml` file. (minio is used to create backup of user cluster etcd)

 **NOTE:** This is **not recommended for production!**
 In a later chapter we  will change the ID to a proper OIDC Authentication configuration.